Partial Preterism Refuted

 F. The woman sits atop a conglomerate beast "that was, and is not, yet is" (Rev. 17:11)

-The woman sitting atop the "beast" in Revelation 13 is a symbolic depiction of her control over the politics of the empire (beast).
-In contrast, Jerusalem of AD 70 was occupied by imperial Rome and under its tyrannical rule, not the other way around.
+The "woman" sitting atop the "beast" in Revelation 13 is a symbolic portrayal of the Catholic Church's control over the politics of the empire (beast).
+In contrast, Jerusalem of AD 70 was controlled by imperial Rome and under its tyrannical rule, not the other way around.
 Furthermore, first century Rome did not yet evolve into the conglomerate beast that we see in Revelation 13 and 17, a clear depiction of papal Rome (see here).

 G. The destruction of "Babylon the Great" ushers in the Second Coming (Rev. 19:1-7)